cfiorentini/clausificationIPL/README.md

 **Compilation**

-From the  root directory (i.e., the directory containing the file  `clausifier.cabal`) run the command:
+From the  root directory (i.e., the directory `clausifier` containing the file  `clausifier.cabal`) run the command:

 ```console
  cabal install